status-im/nim-secp256k1/README.md

 ![Stability: experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

 # Introduction

 This library is a wrapper for Bitcoin's [secp256k1](https://github.com/bitcoin-core/secp256k1) library.
+Two interfaces are exposed - `secp256k1` which thinly wraps the raw C interface found in `secp256k1_abi`.
+The thin wrapper is recommended.

 # Installation